jzeyl/A-T-Statistics/README.md

 This runs the pgls functions for ear ear measure, and computes AIC.
 > run PGLS and AIC.R

-The scipt calls separate PGLS scripts, one for each model:
+The script calls separate PGLS scripts, one for each model:
 "pgls_HM.R"
 "pgls_HM_plus_ecol.R"
 "pgls_HM_times_ecol.R"